 Sharpen garden tools.
 (Look for information in our newsletter regarding tool sharpening.)

 Do any needed repairs now.
 Fences, patios, rock walls—those projects that are forgotten the minute we can start planting.

-BB Barns serves all of Western North Carolina, upstate South Carolina, and Tennessee.
+B. B. Barns Garden Center serves all of Western North Carolina, upstate South Carolina and Tennessee.